-A 3.5-year-old crossbred cow was presented to the Veterinary Clinical Complex, Veterinary College and Research Institute, Theni with a history of swelling in the left maxillary region for the past 6 months without any discharge.
+A 3.5-year-old crossbred cow was presented to the Veterinary Clinical Complex, Veterinary College and Research Institute, Then, with a history of swelling in the left maxillary region for the past 6 months without any discharge.
 The vital parameters such as rectal temperature was 104.1⁰F and heart rate was 68 beats/ min.
 Clinical examination revealed a left distorted jaw carrying an asymmetrical hard mass.
 The mass felt firm, immovable and painful on palpation.
 The mass was irregularly polygonal, measuring 111.6 mm in length medially and 57.47 mm laterally.
 Its width ranged from 124.37 mm at the widest point to 116.05 mm at the narrowest region (Fig. 1).
 The animal remained alert with excessive lacrimation, salivation and enlarged left submandibular lymph node.
 Oral examination revealed the absence of any foreign body or feed impaction.
 The sample was collected using a fine needle by aspiration and sent for cell cytology and microbiological investigation.

 Results

 Cytology revealed the presence of mature neutrophils, mesenchymal and osteocytes.
 Gram staining of the smear from fine needle aspiration (FNAB) revealed the presence of Gram-positive, purple-coloured, long filaments and short V, Y and T-shaped structures (Fig. 2).
-They were surrounded by club-shaped structures which stained Gram-negative.
+They were surrounded by club-shaped structures that stained Gram-negative.
 This is characteristic of Actinomyces or ray fungus.